Easy Cheesecake Bars are ultra creamy, deliciously sweet and tart, both smooth and chewy. Impressive to look, easy to make.

 - Preheat oven to 350F degrees.
 Place a strip of aluminum foil in the bottom and up the sides of a 9x13-inch baking dish, approximately 8-inches wide by 15-inches long.
 This strip will help you remove your bars from the pan after freezing, as the parchment paper might rip.
 Line the pan with parchment paper, letting excess extend over sides of the pan. *See notes for tips on the parchment paper step.
 Once the pan is lined, lightly rub the bottom and sides of the pan with some butter or shortening.

-- In a medium bowl, whisk together flour, pretzels, baking powder, and salt.
-Gradually add the flour mixture to butter mixture alternating with the milk, beginning and ending with flour mixture, beating just until combined after each addition (in other words, add about 1/3 of the flour mixture, then half of the milk, another 1/3 of the flour, the remaining half of the milk, then the rest of the flour mixture).
+- In a medium bowl, whisk together 1 cup flour, ¾ cup pretzels, 1 ½ teaspoons baking powder, and ½ teaspoon salt.
+Gradually add the flour mixture to butter mixture alternating with ½ cup milk, beginning and ending with flour mixture, beating just until combined after each addition (in other words, add about ⅓ of the flour mixture, then half of the milk, another ⅓ of the flour, the remaining half of the milk, then the rest of the flour mixture).
 Spoon batter into prepared pan, smoothing the top.

 - Bake until a wooden pick inserted in center comes out clean, about 13 to 15 minutes.
 The top will turn golden and the sides will start to pull away slightly from the sides.
 Let cool completely in pan.

 - Clean bowl of the stand mixer again and add the paddle attachment.
-Beat cream cheese at medium speed until smooth.
+Beat 16 ounces cream cheese at medium speed until smooth.
 About 30 seconds.
 Add 1 cup granulated sugar, and beat at medium speed until smooth again.
 Beat in 1 teaspoon vanilla.
-Add zest from one lemon, then add lemon juice, about 1 tablespoon.
-Taste and add more lemon juice if desired, 1/2 teaspoon at a time.
+Add zest from one lemon, then add lemon juice, about 1 Tablespoon.
+Taste and add more lemon juice if desired, ½ teaspoon at a time.

 - Using a large fork, fold about one-third of the whipped cream into the cream cheese mixture until combined.
 Fold in remaining whipped cream just until combined.
 Spread onto cake layer, smoothing flat with an offset spatula.